ConvoStack/convostack/docs/docs/frontend/use-convostack-hook.md

 Description

-- The `embedData` variable stores the currently set conversation data for all the embed chat components.
-Each embed chat component is identified by a unique `embedId`, and the conversation data associated with each embed chat component is stored in the embedData object.
+- The `embedData` variable stores the currently set conversation data for all the `ConvoStackEmbed` components.
+Each `ConvoStackEmbed` component is identified by a unique `embedId`, and the conversation data associated with each `ConvoStackEmbed` component is stored in the `embedData` object.

 ### isWidgetWindowVisible